RichardCByrne/CI-MS3-Floral-Reef/README.md

 ### Code

--   [Code Institue - Full Stack Software Development Course](https://codeinstitute.net/): Coding skills learned in this course allowed the developer to create all the pages on this web-app.
+-   [Code Institute - Full Stack Software Development Course](https://codeinstitute.net/): Coding skills learned in this course allowed the developer to create all the pages on this web-app.
 -   [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web): Referenced for best practices for lists and images, as well as the smooth scrolling functionality.

 ### Content

 -   The descriptions and irish names for the flowers were gotten from [irishwildflowers.ie](https://www.irishwildflowers.ie/) and [Wikipedia](https://www.wikipedia.org/).
 -   All other content, unless states so, was written by the developer.
--   The develper is not responsible for the copyright of the images added by users.
+-   The developer is not responsible for the copyright of the images added by users.

 ### Media